Günther Quandt

 Günther Quandt (28 July 1881 – 30 December 1954) was a German industrialist who founded an industrial empire that today includes BMW and Altana, a car and chemical company, respectively.
-Between, 1921 and 1929 he was married to Magda Ritschel, later the wife of Nazi Propaganda Minister Joseph Goebbels.
-In the 1930s he joined the Nazi Party, becoming one of his strong financial supporters.
+Between 1921 and 1929, he was married to Magda Ritschel, later the wife of Nazi Propaganda Minister Joseph Goebbels.
+In the 1930s he joined the Nazi Party, becoming one of its strong financial supporters.

 His descendants were ranked as the wealthiest Germans by Manager Magazin in 2014.

 Early life

-He was born in Pritzwalk in Germany, the son of Emil Quandt (1849–1925).
-Emil had married in 1883 the daughter of a rich textile manufacturer (Reichswolle AG) and he took charge of the company in 1900.
-He had three siblings: Gerhard, Werner and a younger sister named Edith.
-Werner married Eleanor Quandt, who after the Second World War helped to protect her brother-in-law, Günther, from prosecution by the Allies.
-Günther's sister Edith married the owner of another textile company.
+Quandt was born in Pritzwalk, Germany, the son of Emil Quandt (1849–1925).
+Emil had in 1883 married the daughter of a rich textile manufacturer (Reichswolle AG) and Günther took charge of the company in 1900.
+Günther had three siblings: Gerhard, Werner, and Edith.
+Werner married Eleanor Quandt, who after World War II helped to protect her brother-in-law from prosecution by the Allies.
+Edith married the owner of another textile company.

-During World War I, with Günther in charge, the Quandts supplied the German army with uniforms, building up a larger fortune that Günther would use after the war to acquire Accumulatorenfabrik AG (AFA), a battery manufacturer in Hagen that would become VARTA, a potash-mining company, metal-working companies (including IWKA) and stakes in BMW and Daimler-Benz.
+During World War I, under the leadership of Günther Quandt, his family supplied uniforms to the German army, which helped them accumulate a large fortune.
+After the war, Günther used this fortune to acquire Accumulatorenfabrik AG (AFA), a battery manufacturer based in Hagen.
+AFA later became known as VARTA.
+Additionally, Günther invested in a potash-mining company, metal-working companies (including IWKA), and acquired stakes in BMW and Daimler-Benz.